Homemade Non-Toxic Toothpaste

 I have a history of lots of painful dental work and orthodonture.
 As a child, I wore braces and other orthodontic appliances for seven years, so once my daughter grew some teeth, we were particularly concerned that they remain healthy, straight and strong.

-The good news is that having healthy teeth is not so much a matter of genetics, but of diet.
+The good news is that having healthy teeth is not as much a matter of genetics, as of diet.

-Because tooth decay and crowded teeth are usually symptoms of nutritional deficiencies, a whole food, nutrient-dense diet is the best protection against tooth decay and bad orthodonture.
+Because tooth decay and crowded teeth are often symptoms of nutritional deficiencies, a whole food, nutrient-dense diet is the best protection against tooth decay and bad orthodonture.

 The Problem with Fluoride